 Peter Senge's concept of the Learning Organization has now been embedded in organizational thinking since 1990.
 Many organizations have struggled to create learning cultures with varying degrees of success and much has been discovered about the factors that contribute to or inhibit this success.
 In this course, we will look at the Learning Organization as Senge and others have conceived it through the lens of productive conversation.
 The course will employ a variety of learning strategies including student presentations, theory bursts and organizational simulation.
 As part of our process, we will examine our own ability to create a learning organization within the class and the impact that our conversations have on the quality of our own learning.Staff

-Practicum in Adult Education and Community Development (Pass/Fail) This course provides an opportunity for students to put theoretical ideas they have learned in other courses into practice.
+This course provides an opportunity for students to put theoretical ideas they have learned in other courses into practice.
 Students will identify a placement setting and develop a project in consultation with the instructor.
-The practicum can be situated within any setting (examples include schools, private sector organizations, community groups, hospitals, etc.) within local, regional, national or international contexts.
-Suitable projects may include field-based work or internships which leads to the development of an associated research project, reflective paper, or the development of a curriculum or programme.
-Weekly discussions will normally be arranged which will provide for support, feedback and reflection.J.
+The practicum can be situated within such settings as schools, private sector organizations, community groups, hospitals.
+Suitable projects may include (but are not limited to) the development of curriculum, programs or online resources, the organization and/or delivery of courses and workshops, and the evaluation of teaching materials and programs.
+Weekly discussions will provide for support, feedback and reflection.J.
 Sumner

 This course provides a theoretical framework for the adult educator's work within organizational settings.
 A variety of methods, including readings, audio-tapes, guest speakers and group discussion provide a broad overview of the evolution of Organization Development from early management theory to current practices in the field.
 The course offers an opportunity to evolve one's own perspective as a practising or aspiring organization consultant and provides a good introduction for those new to the field.Staff